 English Composition

-Remedial English and English as a Second Language (ESL) courses are not acceptable to fulfill this requirement.
+This should be the freshman composition sequence.
+Remedial English and English as a Second Language (ESL) course are not acceptable to fulfill this requirement.
 English courses must be taken from the English Department.

 Humanities/Fine Arts